Back to monorepo orchestration Target affected workspaces Configure turbo pipelines Compare the Nx approach

 npx changeset

-# Visualize dependency tree & locate duplicates
+# Visualize the tree and locate duplicate installs

 pnpm list --recursive --depth=3 --long